byu-oit/aws-scatter-gather/README.md

 });
 ```

+When the responder detects a fault in the upstream API, it should return an error with the attribute *circuitbreakerFault* set.
 In order to bypass a request once the circuit breaker has tripped, the response must be configured with a name, a handler function, and a bypass function:

 - File location: `examples/with-circuitbreaker/lambdas/service/index.js`